 MODERN FINDINGS ON SWEDENBORG'S CORRESPONDENCES, by Wilson Van Dusen

 The great eighteenth century English lexicographer, Samuel Johnson, wrote, "Language is the dress of thoughts."
 Words, gestures, and other actions, are garments which clothe man's communications with fellow members of the human race.
-But beyond human interaction, God Himself reveals to mankind something of His thought and purpose in His created universe.
+But beyond human interaction, God Himself repeals to mankind something of His thought and purpose in His created universe.

 If any one characteristic stands forth in the theological thought of Swedenborg, it is the theme of complete harmony between nature and spirit.
 In this brochure two scholars, Dr. Dole, a trained theologian, and Dr. Van Dusen, an experienced, practicing psychologist, look at the world and human experience, each from his respective stance, and contribute to the enhancement of our understanding of the language which symbolizes for earth bound man the creative dynamism of Divine love and wisdom.
 The result is a panoramic view of the relationship between the outer world of nature and the inner world of the mind.
 The picture presented is dimensional; it has depth, width and height, because both science and religion are harmonized into one great truth, namely, that God and man, both express themselves in symbols, which are an integral part of creation.